Czechs question Germany's cross-border COVID claims | DW | 21.01.2021

 In Die Welt newspaper, the Czechs were branded dangerous neighbors.
 "Stop the coronavirus tourists!" demanded Bild as it warned of Czech shoppers driving "uncontrolled across the border."

 Data from the Robert Koch Institute showed on January 19 that the largely rural districts in Saxony on the Czech border have some of Germany's highest infection rates, at around 300 per 100,000 population.
-The previous day, the Czech Republic had a rate of over 828.
+On January 18, the Czech Republic had a rate of over 828 per 100,000.

 Until recently, Czechs remained free to cross the border at will, as many traditionally do to shop, with a negative coronavirus test in hand.
 While Saxony put a stop to that in early December, the thousands of commuter workers employed in the state's hospitals, services and factories were exempt.